"What do parents owe their young that is more important than a warm and trusting connection to the Earth?"

 This section of our website is intended to give you all the information you need, answer most of your questions, and help you feel more comfortable with Night Eagle.
 We welcome your phone calls and e-mails if you have further questions or concerns.

-“There’s so much to say about Night Eagle—my oldest (age 19) went there for 5 years and will be returning as a counselor this summer.
-My second, a very different child, will be going back for year number 4, this summer (he’s 14), and my third son (11), will be going for the second time this summer.
+“There’s so much to say about Night Eagle—my oldest (Mountain Fox) went there for 5 years and will be returning as a counselor this summer.
+My second (Blue Mesa), a very different child, will be going back for year number 4, this summer, and my third son (Snow Deer Speaks), will be going for the second time this summer.
 Night Eagle gave them experiences they NEVER would have had otherwise—being with nature, being WITH people, boys, friends, adults, intimately instead of through technology or fast paced connections.
 It gave them an experience with a different pace of life—a pace about real living, being with, patience, kindness, consideration.
 I love my boys the best when they’ve come back from camp.
 It’s all about building the community and bonding with each other, about being responsible for yourself, and about loving themselves, and the natural world.
 It gave them great self-confidence, and a strong sense of self.
 Honest—no one is paying me to say all this!!!

 I have no advice—Night Eagle's just the best place for a boy at this time of his life, and in our current culture.
 Your son will love it—no doubt.
 It will take a few days for him to feel this way—it may be hard in the beginning, but the counselors know this—and work with it—so after the third day or so, he’ll be fine.”